ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 for clients that might interpret the `MNAME` as a host name and try to use the DNS to find addresses for it.

-Use of an empty `SOA.MNAME` is not new; cursory analysis of passive DNS data demonstrates a robust volume of DNS responses that include an empty `SOA.MNAME` for zones across a variety of top-level domains.
+Use of an empty `SOA.MNAME` is not new; cursory analysis of active DNS measurement data demonstrates a robust volume of DNS responses that include an empty `SOA.MNAME` for zones across a variety of top-level domains.
 No negative consequences of this traffic have been identified.
 See
 {{quantify}} for discussion.